Designating Course as Service-Learning

-At UTSA we define service-learning as…
+At UTSA we define engaged-learning as…

 Courses should have three basic criteria to be considered service-learning: